Calculation of Mortgage Repayments

-We have done some mortgage payment calculations and worked out the monthly repayments on various mortgage amounts taken out over 25 years and 30 years.
-(Interest Rate used is 3% )
+We have carried out some mortgage payment calculations and worked out how much the monthly payments would be on different mortgage amounts taken out over 30 years using interest rates of 3% and 2.5% and 2.15%

-You can see the banks with the current best mortgage rates available in Ireland here.
+You can see the banks with the current lowest mortgage rates in Ireland here.

 @ 3% over 30 years

-You might also be interested in How Much of a Mortgage Can you Get in Ireland.
+You might also be interested in How Big a Mortgage Can you Get in Ireland.